Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Introduction

-The HNP also has a geometric interpretation: the knot group $\mathfrak{K}(K/k)$ is identified with the Tate-Shafarevich group $\Sha(T)$ of the norm one torus $T=R^1_{K/k}\mathbb{G}_m$ defined by the following exact sequence of algebraic groups over $k$:
+The HNP also has a geometric interpretation: the knot group $\mathfrak{K}(K/k)$ is identified with the Tate--Shafarevich group $\Sha(T)$ of the norm one torus $T=R^1_{K/k}\mathbb{G}_m$ defined by the following exact sequence of algebraic groups over $k$:

 where $R_{K/k}\mathbb{G}_{m}$ denotes the Weil restriction of $\mathbb{G}_m$ from $K$ to $k$.
 The HNP holds for $K/k$ if and only if the Hasse principle holds for all principal homogeneous spaces for $R^1_{K/k}\mathbb{G}_m$.